No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 Contact: Written Below

 # Introduction
-Conceptual Topos v1.0 is an initial formalization of the algebraic topology of meaning based on Conceptual Topology.
+Conceptual Topos v1.1 is an initial formalization of the algebraic topology of meaning based on Conceptual Topology.

 This version sketches core axioms for Topos including:

 - Initial Object
-- Equalizer
+- Finite Limits (Product, Equalizer, Pullback)
 - Subobject Classifier Ω
-- Terminal Object
 - Fibered Topos structure
 - Semantic Exponential via σ operator

 Future versions (v1.x) will refine the formalization and extend it.

-In this version, the term fiber is used informally to describe the structural cohesion of morphic chains under a shared Z-frame.The current framework is not yet a strict fibered topos in the categorical sense (i.e., it does not yet enforce cartesian liftings or full pullback structure).
+In this version, the term fiber is used informally to describe the structural cohesion of morphic chains under a shared Z-frame.The current framework is not yet a strict fibered topos in the categorical sense.
 Formal connection to fibered topos is an intended direction for future versions.This document lays the foundation toward that goal.

+<div style="page-break-after: always;"></div>

 # Index
 1. Fibered Conceptual Topology